-When applying for a property, Woodhouse may charge a referencing fee based on the property.
+When applying for a property, Woodhouse may charge a referencing and administration fee of £550 fee per property.
 Please note that should your references not meet the criteria set by the independent referencing agency, our application be declined by our clients, or should you withdraw your application, or otherwise not progress your application of having been requested to do so, your application fee cannot be refunded.

 In some instances, you may need to provide a guarantor who underwrites your financial commitments under your tenancy agreement if your reference score necessitates a guarantor.